rudelm/rudelm.github.io/content/post/2019/05/15/monitor-fritzbox-connection-statistics-with-grafana-influxdb-and-raspberry-pi/index.md

 sudo apt-get install -y libxml2-dev libxslt1-dev
 sudo pip install fritzcollectd
 ```

+## Creating a user account
 Now create a user account in the Fritz!Box for collectd.
 Go to System, Fritz!Box-user and create a new user with password, who has access from internet disabled.
 The important part is to enable  "Fritz!Box settings".

 Additionally make sure that your Fritz!Box is configured to support connection queries using UPnP.
 You can configure this under  "Home Network > Network > Networksettings".
 Select  "Allow access for applications" as well as  "Statusinformation using UPnP".

+## Installation and configuration of collect
 Next part is the installation and configuration of collectd:

 ```